Josh9182/Excel-Tips-and-Tricks/README.md

 ## Advanced Logical Functions

-While operation functions utilize data to return true or false values, logical functions instead work with data to return numerical or text data based on the functions evaluations.
+While operation functions utilize data to return true or false values, logical functions instead work with data to return numerical or text values based on the functions evaluations.

 ## Common Logical Functions
+There are various logical functions used to evaluate data, these include:

+**SWITCH()**:

+**CHOOSE()**:

 ## Data Lookup Functions